duty-bound/ramda/Ramda.md

 #### divide

-Divides two numbers, equivalent to `a / b`.
+Returns a function that divides two numbers, equivalent to `a / b`.

 ```
 R.divide(9, 3)